mingfeima/OpenNMT-py/README.md

 and a save file.
 This will run the default model, which consists of a 2-layer LSTM with 500 hidden units on both the encoder/decoder.
 You can also add `-gpus 1` to use (say) GPU 1.
+Use mpirun/mpiexec to launch a multi node task.
+By default only print from master node will be printed, you can add `-debug_print` to enable prints from all the nodes.

 ## Step 3: Translate